 This course is only open to students in the Arabic track who – upon written request – were granted access by the Board of Examiners to the Shadow Programme.

 All preceding Arabic language acquisition courses from the first semester: Arabic Literature, Research Analysis through Arabic Sources and dialect or equivalent knowledge of MSA.

 This lower intermediate level course aims at introducing students to spoken and written texts from different genres such as literature, religion, art, economics, politics, etc.

-All the required Arabic texts will be posted on Blackboard.
+All the required Arabic texts will be posted on Brightspace.

 This course is proficiency-driven.
-It aims at raising students’ proficiency (mainly) in reading within the intermediate level, and prepares for the third years’ course of Arabic (literature).
+It aims at raising students’ proficiency within the intermediate level.

 By the end of this course, students will be able to: